 Find out how our time-tested Balanced Learning approach makes the difference.

-Congratulations to the Biggs family, our September Family of the Month!
-Colton is in our Kindergarten program and Parker is in Explorers.
+Congratulations to the Pawelski family, our March Family of the Month!
+Emma is in our Infant room and Graham is in Preschool 1.
 We appreciate all you contribute to Primrose and we are happy to have you as a part of our school!

 Primrose School on Yankee Yearly Calendar 2018-2019

 The challenges that preschoolers face, such as learning to take turns on the slide at recess, can sometimes seem miniscule to adults.

 Our school donated 40 items to animals in need!